phrutis/wif500/README.md

 There were cases when they launched from bat files, after 100% the console window closed automatically.</br>
 This range is assigned to him for compensation.</br>
 When there are very few ranges left, it will become free again.</br>
-If another hunter passes it, then he will become its owner.<hr>
+If another hunter passes it, then he will become its owner.</br>
+Now the program has a continuation of the search from the last checkpoint.<hr>

 I'm worried that someone is faking a sequel from the end.</br>
 Do not worry, there is a very powerful protection.</br>